ALTIBASE/Documents/Manuals/Altibase_7.3/eng/SQL Reference.md

 *multiple_update*

-join 조건을 만족하는 레코드를 찾아 명시한 컬럼들의 값을 변경하는 구문이다.
+This finds records that meet the join conditions and updates that specified columns.

-multiple update 제약 사항:
+Limitations of the multiple update clause:

-- limit_clause 와 returning_clause 를 사용할 수 없다.
+- limit_clause and returning_clause cannot be used.
-- dictionary table 을 사용할 수 없다.
+- dictionary table cannot be used.
-- full outer join 을 사용할 수 없다.
+- full outer join cannot be used.

 *tbl_ref*

-multiple update 를 하기 위한 table 을 명시한다.
+This specifies tables to be applied to multiple_update.

 *one_table*

-한 개의 table이거나 혹은 view 를 명시한다.
+This indicates that multiple_update applies to one table or view.

 *join_table*

-table 사이의 join 조건을 명시한다.
+This specifies the join conditions between tables.

 #### HINTS Options